 Now you might be asking yourself: “What products can I buy that are made of bamboo?”
 There are a huge number of products that you can swap from plastic to bamboo.
 While we currently aren’t able to swap everything, since plastic is still a major staple in the retail world and arguably does provide value, there are still numerous options available.

 Bamboo Cutting Board

 Probably the best start in your migration from plastic products to bamboo products is with a bamboo cutting board.
-I bought the Extra Large Organic Bamboo Cutting Board by Royal Craft Wood (link to read reviews on Amazon) and absolutely love it.
+I bought an Organic Bamboo Cutting Board by Royal Craft Wood and absolutely love it.
 This investment is totally worth it because the nature of bamboo ensures it’ll last a very long time and it’s naturally resistant to fungus and bacteria.

 Think about all the times you’ve cut veggies before or after having just cut some beef, chicken, or another kind of meat.
 Plastic doesn’t resist any sort of cross-contamination as opposed to bamboo, so getting a bamboo cutting board is an easy win.